chanzuckerberg/czid-workflows/short-read-mngs/idseq-dag/README.md

 ## Release notes

 <<<<<<< HEAD

-- 3.6.4
+- 3.6.5
-   - A possible fix to some hanging issues in the pipeline which seem to be related to sqlite3 concurrency.
+   - Fix an issue with the log event function when trying to log non json serializable fields.

 - 3.6.0 ..
-3.6.3
+3.6.4
+   - A possible fix to some hanging issues in the pipeline that seem to be related to sqlite3 concurrency.
    - Address array index rounding error in coverage viz.
    - Extra logs to help detecting potential deadlocks in the pipeline
    - Add pipeline step to generate data for coverage visualization for IDseq report page.
 Data includes an index